MrPrimate/ddb-importer/FAQ.md

 They require the cobalt token setting to be set.

+## How do I get the Cobalt key manually?

+Open up a page of DnDbeyond and be sure you're logged in.
+Hit F12 or CTRL + Shift + I > Application > Cookies > dndbeyond.com > Search for Cobalt > Copy the key from the Value Field

 ## My Core settings screen won't open

 Open the Browser Developer Console (F12) and run the following: